bbauska/BI-JS-for-webdev/README.md

 changing their properties or adding and removing nodes altogether.

 The DOM is a powerful tool for web development and it allows developers to create dynamic interactive webpages.

-In the next lesson, we will learn how to access and actually manipulate the DOMs with JavaScript.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch2-3">2.3 Accessing DOM elements with JavaScript (7:21)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Hi there, in the previous lesson we learned DOM in JavaScript.
-Now in this lesson we will see how to access DOM using JavaScript so let&apos;s get started.
+In the previous lesson we learned DOM in JavaScript.
+Now in this lesson we will see how to access DOM using JavaScript.

 Accessing DOM elements with JavaScript is a key skill for web development.
-As we know that the Document Object Model is a tree-like structure that represents the HTML elements of a web page.
+As we know, the Document Object Model is a tree-like structure that represents the HTML elements of a web page.

 You can use JavaScript to access these elements in various ways.
 To get started you will need to know how to select an element.
 Let&apos;s look at some commonly used DOM selectors in JavaScript.
-First is document.getElementById.
+First is <span class="consolas">document.getElementById</span>.
-It returns the element with the specific ID let&apos;s see how we can use that.
+It returns the element with the specific ID.
+Let&apos;s see how we can use that.

 So let&apos;s go to the VS code and here I have index.html file.
 I can delete this one and let&apos;s create a very basic boilerplate using